On Vandenberg’s and Clary-Lemon’s “Advancing by Degree: Placing the MA in Writing Studies”

 These changes (among other things) are causing us now to reconsider the arrangement of our MA program, though that’s something that has taken years, and it will probably take us a few more.
 My point though is this: we have lots of students who have no intention of going onto a PhD program, and we have always had these students.
 We have always been an MA program that has mostly attracted students in Southeast Michigan and that has responded to those students’ local plans and needs.

-2 thoughts on “On Vandenberg’s and Clary-Lemon’s “Advancing by Degree: Placing the MA in Writing Studies””
+2 Replies to “On Vandenberg’s and Clary-Lemon’s “Advancing by Degree: Placing the MA in Writing Studies””

 1. I appreciate Vandenberg and Clary-Lemon selecting a handful of aspects from which to consider MA programs: “its demographic and curricular diversity, its responsiveness to local conditions, and its intra- and interdisciplinary flexibility” (265).
 I suppose its worth asking how and to what degree are we in heeding these conditions, especially as we press ahead with the revisions conversation.
 They make a solid case for how adaptive MA programs can be distinct from PhD programs because PhD programs bear a different kind of burden to prepare their candidates for general, disciplinary durability (i.e., graduates of PhD programs oftentimes do not remain local; the opposite is true for MA graduates).